jameshale14/ui5-todo/README.md

-# ui5-pwa
+# To Do Application
- Hopefully a UI5-based PWA with offline support
+ A UI5-based todo list with PWA and offline support